adeperio/base/README.md

 ## Why

 The philosophy around Base was to roll out a baseline set of security features for protection against common web application threats to give developers a kick start when building our their app.

+We're not trying to be a silver bullet, but we are aiming to give developers as big a kick start as possible.

 Some of the other why's include:

 ##### A starter kit and reference implementation for Facebook's ReactJS+Flux.
 We love React+Flux and think you will to.
 Base scaffolds out React components along with related Flux actions and stores, and provides a starter framework for getting a ReactJS front-end chatting with an Express / Postgres back-end.